History of Australia and New Zealand

 Experience the History of Australia and New Zealand with WisdomMaps: The Future of the Past!

-The history of Australia and New Zealand began with the arrival of aboriginal Australians by sea from maritime Southeast Asia some 50,000- 65,000 years ago.
+Our digital history of Australia and New Zealand begins with the arrival of aboriginal Australians by sea from maritime Southeast Asia some 50,000- 65,000 years ago.
 The artistic, musical and spiritual traditions that they created are among the oldest surviving traditions in human history.

 The first arrival in Australia of Europeans was in 1606 by Dutch navigator Willem Janszoon.
 Later that year, Spanish explorer Luís Vaz de Torres navigated the treacherous Torres Strait that separates Australia from New Guinea.
 By the close of the 17th century, twenty-nine other Dutch navigators had explored the west and south coasts, and they named the continent New Holland.
 Other European explorers followed.
 Lieutenant James Cook (“England’s Great Navigator”) charted the east coast of Australia in 1770.
 Upon his return to London, he persuaded the Crown to consider establishing a colony at Botany Bay (now in Sydney).